Doris Day: Activism and charity work

-Day married American film producer Martin Melcher (1915–1968), who produced many of her films, on April 3, 1951, her 29th birthday, and the marriage lasted until he died in April 1968.
-Melcher adopted Day's son Terry.
-As Day and Melcher were both Christian Scientists, she refused to visit a doctor for some time after experiencing symptoms that might have suggested cancer.
-Following Melcher's death, Day separated from the Church of Christ, Scientist and grew close to charismatic Protestants such as Kathryn Kuhlman, although she never lost interest in Christian Science teaching and practice.

-Day's fourth marriage was to Barry Comden (1935–2009) from April 14, 1976, until April 2, 1982.
-He was the maître d'hôtel at one of Day's favorite restaurants.
-He knew of her great love of dogs and endeared himself to her by giving her a bag of meat scraps and bones as she left the restaurant.
-He later complained that Day cared more for her "animal friends" than for him.

 Later life

 After her retirement from films, Day lived in Carmel-by-the-Sea, California.
 She had many pets and adopted stray animals.
 She was a lifelong Republican.

 In a rare interview with The Hollywood Reporter on April 4, 2019, the day after her 97th birthday, Day talked about her work on the Doris Day Animal Foundation, founded in 1978.
 Asked to name the favorite of her films, she answered with Calamity Jane: "I was such a tomboy growing up, and she was such a fun character to play.
 Of course, the music was wonderful, too—'Secret Love,' especially, is such a beautiful song."

 To commemorate her birthday, Day's fans gathered in late March each year for a three-day party in Carmel-by-the-Sea, California.
 The event was also a fundraiser for her animal foundation.
 During the 2019 event, there was a special screening of her film Pillow Talk (1959) to celebrate its 60th anniversary.
 Speaking about the film, Day stated that she "had such fun working with my pal, Rock.
 We laughed our way through three films we made together and remained great friends.
 I miss him."